 - Place an “Already Neutered” tag on the left front paw.

-If the cat is cryptorchid, ask the Clinic Supervisor to confirm and place a purple “Cryptorchid” tag on the left front paw with rubber band.
+If the cat is cryptorchid, ask the Clinic Supervisor to confirm and place a purple “Cryptorchid” tag on the left front paw.

 Scan for a microchip.
 Circle “none found” or note the chip number in the space provided on the Veterinary Examination Record.
-Notify the Clinic Supervisor if a chip is found.
+Notify the Clinic Supervisor if a chip is found and fill out a Clinic Communications log.
 Hold the cat at the Veterinary Examination Station pending instructions, but make sure the cat is closely monitored.

 Check the left front paw for any alert tags issued by Admissions or Anesthesia (green “Food,” red “Medical Alert,” orange “URI”), and act on these accordingly.
 Record the outcome of the alert on the Veterinary Examination Record.
 Remove the tag if the issue is resolved at the Veterinary Examination Station.